The Atheist Faith Under Review

 Some people say, “I do not see God in the laws of aerodynamics, so God is unnecessary.”

-The design discussion goes deeper than complexity, it goes to meaning
+The design discussion goes deeper than complexity: it goes to meaning

+There is another layer underneath, more basic than questions about biological machinery.
 It is the layer of information and meaning.

-Let me illustrate this concept in simple terms.
-If you see the seven letters F-R-E-E-W-A-Y on a sign, you do not treat them as random shapes.
-They communicate because an agreed-upon language already exists, and because you have a mind that can read and understand.
-In the cell, something parallel is true: DNA’s “letters” only function as information because there is a code and a translation process that reads and applies them.
-So the question is not only, “Where did the letters come from?” but also, “Where did the language system come from?”
+Consider what happens with seven letters.
+If you see F-R-E-E-W-A-Y on a sign, you do not treat them as random shapes.
+They communicate because an agreed language already exists, and because you have a mind that can read it.
+Something parallel holds in the cell.
+DNA’s letters function as information because there is a code and a translation process that reads and applies them.
+So the question runs past the letters to the language system itself.
+Where did that come from?

 A brief note for clarity